 I’m one of those people that rarely asks for help.
-With a smile and outwardly optimistic demeanor, even those closest to me rarely know what internal struggles are going on.
-I’m also very independent and certainly don’t need any support (hah).
-But “spotter” is terminology that spoke to me.
+With my smile and outwardly optimistic demeanor, even those closest to me rarely know what internal struggles are going on.
+Besides, I’m independent and certainly don’t need any support (hah!).
+‘Spotter’ is terminology that spoke to me.
 I liked the idea of gathering a group of women friends with an emphasis of taking our businesses and ourselves further than ever before.

 I didn’t just fall off the turnip truck.

-Barbara is my friend and lives close by so she was my first Spotters group recruit.
+Barbara is a close friend and lives near by, so she was my first Spotters group recruit.
 Another friend from town was at the retreat and enthusiastically said yes.
-There were two other women in business I knew, who I admired.
+There were two other women in I knew, who I admired.
 I invited both them to my home to share my vision for a spotters group.
-They both agreed and now I had my group of five.
+They agreed and now I had my group of five.

 At our first meeting we discussed how we wanted our gatherings to go and decided on a time limit for each person to share.
 That idea quickly went out the window.
 In the beginning, there was the occasional cancellation or scheduling of other commitments that caused someone to leave early.
-But as we progressed, and the benefits of doing this type of work began to reveal itself, no one left early anymore!
-Occasionally it’s impossible to get our schedules to mesh, so we proceed forward with four of us, instead of five.
-However, this rarely happens.
+But as we progressed, and the benefits of doing this type of work began to reveal itself, no one ever left early again!

-I have experienced many life enhancing powerful experiences, but forming a spotters group, the opportunity to clean out those internal dust bunnies that collect every single month, has hands down been the most powerful and supportive experience I am blessed to have in my life every single month.
+Being a bit of a self-improvement junkie, I’ve had many powerful, life enhancing experiences; but forming a spotters group, the opportunity to clean out those internal dust bunnies that collect every single month, has hands down been the most transformational and supportive experience I am blessed to have in my life every single month.

 Inspired?
 Here are a few pointers to forming your own spotters group.

-Five appears to be the magic number.
-This allows all of us to share as deep as we need to go within a reasonable time frame.
+Four or five appears to be the magic number.
+This allows all of us to share as deep as we need to go, within a reasonable time frame.

 - Interview each potential spotter sister before hand.
 Are they on a similar path?
 Are they willing to commit to a meeting monthly?
 Are they comfortable with the other women you have asked?
 Will they honor the sacred privacy of what is shared?